 Ordinarily, the names of those involved in the incident will not be disclosed to the parent.
 A standard follow-up letter will be sent with a copy of these procedures.
-A sample Letter to Parents/carers is available from the KAHSC website.

 All injuries will be reported and recorded in accordance with school procedures.